-- 1. What is the purpose of the study? - A first exploration without any chance of filing? - A phase 2 learn study that is potentially fileable? - A pivotal phase 3 study for approval? - 2.
+- What is the purpose of the study? - A first exploration without any chance of filing? - A phase 2 learn study that is potentially fileable? - A pivotal phase 3 study for approval? - 2.
 How will the dose and treatment regimen be defined and managed? - Fixed dose regimen? - Adaptable dose regimen based on pharmacodynamic assessments? - Adaptable according to key safety or efficacy endpoints? - 3.
 What is the control group strategy? - 4.
-Who is the included population? - Must have treatable disease that is measurable in the allotted time frame - Broad enough array of population to understand heterogeneity and reversibility - Consider age, gender, genetics, severity of disease, severity of a given endpoint, and probability of benefit. - Consider also that some populations are difficult to measure, such as patients <5 years or old patients that are very severe and very few in number - these populations can be studied in nonqualifying companion studies
+Who is the included population? - Must have treatable disease that is measurable in the allotted time frame - Consider age, gender, genetics, severity of disease, severity of a given endpoint, and probability of benefit. - Consider also that some populations are difficult to measure, such as patients <5 years or old patients that are very severe and very few in number these populations can be studied in nonqualifying companion studies